eduardz1/CUDA-Path-Tracer/report/report.typ

   == Reducing control divergence

   Control divergence in a path tracer is an inherent problem, as each ray can hit a different object and thus follow a different path.
 One way we can reduce control divergence is by expanding the image array with the goal of aligning it with the warp size.

+  == Checking for memory leaks

+  We used the `compute-sanitizer` tool, a standard tool bundled with the NVIDIA Toolkit, to check for memory leaks in our code.
+The command can be run with the Just command runner as `just memcheck -s examples/defocus_blur.json`, where we pass the defocus blur demo scene as the scene argument.

   == Benchmarks